tyler-vs/gwg-2018-fewd-scholarship/02-html-syntax/notes.md

 ### [HTML validators](https://validator.w3.org/)

-HTML validators are simple tools that will scan your page for HTML related errors or issues.
-Different issues will be reported based on the HTML doctype decalared for the document.
+HTML validation includes simple tools that will scan your page for HTML related errors or issues.
+Different issues will be reported based on the HTML `doctype` declared for the document.
 If omitted it will default to HTML 4.

 ## HTML and Trees

-...
+There exists a relationship between data trees and HTML.

+- tree structures allow you to organize HTML docs into meaningful sections
+- helpful for readability _and_ to provide a consistent structure for styling and programmatic control with CSS and JavaScript.

 ## Some basic HTML Elements